Are you expecting twins?

-- Do not assign your babies to their own breasts; instead keep putting them on the opposite breast, every time you feed.
-If you do this, you won’t have one breast getting fuller than the other, due to them having their own sucking patterns.
+- Do not assign your babies to their own breasts; instead, keep putting them on the opposite breast every time you feed.
+If you do this, you won’t get one breast fuller than the other because they have their own sucking patterns.

-- If your nipples become sore, try nursing more often instead of longer periods of time.
+- If your nipples become sore, try nursing more often instead of for more extended periods.
 How to handle sore, painful nipples.

 How Often Should I Breastfeed My Twins?

-Your babies should feed for at least 10 min at a time, and at least eight times during a 24 hour period.
-They should be gaining an ounce a day, by the fifth day after birth until at least three months of age.
-More info on how to know if your baby is getting in enough breast milk… click here.
+Your babies should feed for at least 10 minutes and at least eight times during 24 hours.
+They should be gaining an ounce a day by the fifth day after birth until at least three months.
+For more info on how to know if your baby is getting in enough breast milk… click here.